 At SALA, UBC graduate design projects culminate in the communication of key ideas, theories, design principles, and design process, in addition to resolving [a] specific problem.
 In the final year of their program, each MArch and MLA student completes a Graduating Project, colloquially referred to as their "design thesis".

 SEEDS (UBC Social Ecological Economic Development Studies) is one of cIRcle's earliest partners and is a growing collection of student work in one of UBC's premier areas of research excellence.
 Addressing a wide range of social, ecological, and economic sustainability issues, SEEDS graduate and undergraduate projects feature a unique combination of applied research and interdisciplinary partnerships between UBC students, faculty, staff and community partners.

-UBC is one of the first universities in North America to host a 3MT competition whereby current graduate students have only “three minutes to explain the breadth and significance of their research project to a non-specialist audience”.
+UBC is one of the first universities in North America to host a 3MT competition.
+Organized by the UBC Graduate and Postdoctoral Studies (G+PS) Office in collaboration with various UBC partners, sponsors and affiliates, current graduate students have only “three minutes to explain the breadth and significance of their research project to a non-specialist audience”.
 NOTE: This content is available under a one-year embargo from the date of the 3MT presentation.